ashcrow/tbd/doc/operations.rst

 Preface
 -------
 All operations via commissaire are done via REST.
-While any HTTP client can be used this many users will feel more comfortable using :ref:`commctl <commctl_preface>`.
+While any HTTP client can be used, many users will feel more comfortable using :ref:`commctl <commctl_preface>`.